 Double Glazed Sealed Units

-CN Glass manufacture Double Glazed Units by hand to British Standards BS EN1279 Parts 2 & 3.
+CN Glass manufacture Double Glazed Units to British Standards BS EN1279 Parts 2 & 3.

 A skilled workforce in traditional glass and glazing techniques working with the most up to date machinery providing high quality hand finished products for our customers.